GPS Phone Tracking

 - Driver tampering

-- Dramatically reduced battery life requires phone to be constantly re-charged
+- Dramatically reduced battery life requires the GPS phone to be constantly re-charged

 - Incomplete Reporting